ANRGUSC/MOTIVE/demo/README.md

 `git clone https://github.com/ANRGUSC/MOTIVE/`

+Alternatively, download the `*.zip` archive at `Clone or download > Download ZIP` on GitHub.com and decompress it.

 Do not move or remove `app.exe`, `/node_modules` and its subdirectory contents.

 ## Configuration

-Configuration parameters will be presented for modification upon launching application.
+Configuration parameters will be presented for modification upon launching the application.

 Value limitations:
 - Timer until a vehicle comes in range: 1s to 10s (Default: 10s)